wormhole-foundation/example-native-token-transfers/evm/README.md

 #### Per-Chain-Transceivers

-The `NttManagerWithPerChainTransceivers` contract which inherits from `NttManagerNoRateLimiting` and allows configuring different transceivers and thresholds for each chain.
+The `NttManagerWithPerChainTransceivers` contract inherits from `NttManagerNoRateLimiting` and allows configuring different transceivers and thresholds for each chain.
-You can configure a different set of send and receive transceivers for each chain.
-If you don't specifically enable any transceivers for a chain, then all transceivers will be used.
+You can configure a different set of send and receive transceivers for each chain, as well as the receive threshold for the chain.

 As an example, you could set up the manager so that for chain1 it sends on transceiverA and transceiverB, but it only expects a response from transceiverA.
 Additionally, you could enable two transceivers for receiving but set the threshold to one, meaning only one response (from either transceiver) is required.